 Thus far, it is the only in situ baptism-of-Christ scene to date confidently to the pre-iconoclastic Holy Land.
 Therefore, it can illuminate Byzantine Shivta’s Christian community and Early Christian art across the region.”

 Archaeologists revealed that the murals were already discovered in the 1920s, but it was not thoroughly investigated at the time.
 Since the location was high up on the ceiling, it was understood why the image was not given much attention.

 According to art historian Dr. Emma Maayan-Fanar, there is little doubt, saying, “Those who know the iconography of early Christianity can recognize such an image even from almost nothing.”

-There are very few surviving images of Jesus from antiquity in Israel and, according to Maayan-Fanar and her team, no other examples of a baptism of Christ scene from the pre-iconoclasm period have ever been found on an archaeological site.
+There are not very many enduring pictures of Jesus from olden times in Israel and, as per Maayan-Fanar and her group, no different instances of the sanctification of Christ scene from the pre-iconoclasm period have ever been found on an archeological site.